At the most basic level, web accessibility means building websites that are usable by as many people as possible.

 Many accessibility guidelines focus on providing text-based alternatives to content that is available in video or audio, which allows this content to be visible to screen readers and search engines alike.
 The guidelines also encourage the use of proper page organization to help users best understand the layout and content of a page, which coincidentally helps search engines understand the content of a page better.

 Making your web content easier for people to understand will make it easier for Google’s robots to understand as well.

-Some accessibility issues are more complex and require a larger investment, however, it’s important to recognize the value of solving these problems.
-In the United States alone, 19% of the population (57 million people) have a disability according to the 2010 US Census.
 Organizations that prioritize accessibility will not only develop goodwill with their users but will also ensure they can serve ~100% of the marketplace.
 Even more, they will protect themselves against losing the ability to serve their customers as they age.

 🔗What are the legal requirements for website accessibility?